From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Electrothermal Analytical Model

 \subsection{Electrothermal Framework Using Equivalent Thermal Conductivity}

-In practical TSV-based interconnect systems, metallic conductors exhibit finite electrical resistance, resulting in ohmic power dissipation and the generation of Joule heat.
-Temperature variations, in turn, directly affect electrical behavior by increasing the resistivity of conductive materials, thereby further amplifying power loss.
-The temperature dependence of copper resistivity is modeled as \cite{Matula1979ElectricalRO}

-where $\rho_0 = 1.7\times10^{-8}\,\Omega\cdot\text{m}$ denotes the resistivity at the reference temperature $T_0 = 300\,\text{K}$, and $\alpha = 3.9\times10^{-3}\,\text{K}^{-1}$ is the temperature coefficient of resistivity.
-As evident from (\ref{Resistivity}), an increase in temperature raises conductor resistance, which increases ohmic losses and further elevates temperature.
-This electrothermal interaction forms a positive feedback loop that must converge to a steady-state operating point.

-The proposed framework captures this interaction through a coupled electrothermal modeling flow, in which electrical losses extracted from S-parameters are mapped to thermal heat sources, and the resulting temperature rise is used to update temperature-dependent electrical parameters.
-While the framework supports transient electrothermal analysis, the focus of this work is on steady-state temperature estimation.
-The overall electrothermal simulation flow is illustrated in Fig.~\ref{fig:Flow}.
+\greenrev{Joule heating in the TSVs raises copper resistivity, which further amplifies the ohmic losses---a positive feedback loop that must converge to a steady-state operating point.
+Following the coupled electrothermal flow of~\cite{11038031} (reproduced in Fig.~\ref{fig:Flow}), electrical losses extracted from the S-parameters are mapped to volumetric heat sources, and the resulting temperature is used to update the temperature-dependent copper resistivity ($\rho_{\mathrm{Cu}}=\rho_0[1+\alpha(T-T_0)]$~\cite{Matula1979ElectricalRO}) in the next electrical solve.
+The focus of this work is on the steady-state operating point.}